mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/private-cloud-storage-plans.md

 When a new environment is created, the Mendix Operator performs the following actions:

 * Create a Managed Identity for an environment.
-This Managed Identity will be created in the same resource group, subscription and region as the *Blob Storage Admin* workload identity.
+This Managed Identity will be created in the same resource group, subscription and region as the *Blob Storage Admin* managed identity.
 * Create a Kubernetes Service Account and attach it to the environment's Managed Identity.
 This Service Account acts as a replacement for static credentials, and can also be used to authenticate with the environment's Blob Storage Container.
 * Create a new container in the shared blob storage account.
 This will be the environment's dedicated container.
 * Add the [Storage Blob Data Contributor](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/storage#storage-blob-data-contributor) role to an envrionment's Managed Identity, scoped to its container.